allthis-mieras/jdr-2024/src/content/projects/tlof.md

   - The Life of Fathers
 ---

-While growing up in the absence of his father for most of his youth, photographer Marwan Magroun goes in search for answers and stories regarding fatherhood.
-In the trans-medial project The Life of Fathers, photographer Marwan Magroun captures the stories of fathers that struggle with stigma's and prejudices.
+As he grew up largely without his father around, photographer Marwan Magroun embarked on a quest to uncover the truths and narratives surrounding fatherhood.

-How has the right-wing turn initiated by Fortuyn shaped their lives in the multicultural society he declared bankrupt?
-And which political and societal events influenced the resurgence of Islamophobia that Fortuyn initiated?
-The series is history retold; how we remember our history depends on who we allow to tell the story.
+In his transmedia project, The Life of Fathers, Marwan Magroun delves into the lives of fathers who face societal stigmas and biases.
+This endeavor results in a visual exploration of fatherhood, comprising a documentary, a photography series, and discussions.